-These supplements, such as black cohosh, contain estrogenic components produced by plants that complement the low estrogen hormones in a woman's body, helping alleviate mood swings.
-By introducing plant-based estrogens into the body, these herbs treat the underlying estrogen deficiency behind mood swings.
+These supplements, such as black cohosh, contain estrogenic components produced by plants that complement the low estrogen hormones in a woman's body, helping alleviate acid reflux.
+By introducing plant-based estrogens into the body, these herbs treat an underlying estrogen deficiency that could be behind acid reflux.

 Hormone-regulating herbal supplements

-These supplements, including Macafem, stimulate the body's natural hormone production by nourishing the endocrine glands, helping the whole hormonal system produce hormones more efficiently.
+These supplements, including Macafem, stimulate the body's natural hormone production by nourishing the endocrine glands, helping them produce hormones more efficiently.
 This ultimately results in balancing not only estrogen, but also other important hormones, such as progesterone.

 A combination of approaches is usually the most effective route to take.
-For many women, lifestyle changes combined with alternative medicine is the best way to alleviate the symptoms of heartburn.
+For many women, lifestyle changes combined with alternative medicine is the best way to alleviate the symptoms of acid reflux.
 However, for others, the symptoms will be so severe that a more drastic treatment is necessary.

 Pharmaceutical and Surgical Options for Acid Reflux